 From Pass-the-Write-Baton.
 Angels have dreams too

 So I tried first to frighten him.
 From the little I know of human nature, nightmares seem to have the greatest effect on heightening the senses.
-Fight or flight I think they call it?
-Anyway, my strategy of hunter (me) stalking out her prey (him) didn't seem to get very far.
-I only succeeded in stoking my own desire for him, I found myself longing to capture him and treat him as my prey.
-The human subconscious is a mysterious and personal thing, apparently his psyche went somewhere hidden and wasn't ready to be caught just yet.
+Fight or flight, I think they call it?
+Anyway, my strategy of the hunter (me) stalking out her prey (him) didn't seem to get very far.
+I only succeeded in stoking my desire for him, and I found myself longing to capture him and treat him as my prey.
+The human subconscious is a mysterious and personal thing.
+His psyche went somewhere hidden and wasn't ready to be caught just yet.
 Perhaps his curiosity was stronger than his fear.

-My role as siren was just as unsuccessful.
-I tried to seduce him, to break his heart in order to wake him so I could give him mine.
+My role as the siren was just as unsuccessful.
+I tried to seduce him, to break his heart to wake him so I could give him mine.
 This only resulted in stirring melancholy, which is not exactly an emotion known for inciting action.

-The nuance of comedy can sometimes have an invigorating effect on the human condition, so I dug deeper within to anticipate his sense of humor.
-Turns out he had an Uncle with an insatiable appetite for practical jokes.
-Particularly if my love was the target and was preferably under the age of fourteen.
+The nuance of comedy can sometimes have a stimulating effect on the human condition, so I dug deeper within to anticipate his sense of humor.
+It turns out he had an Uncle with an insatiable appetite for practical jokes, particularly if my love was the target and was under the age of fourteen.
 I didn't have time to rifle through them all, so I used the first I found.
-It was something about attempting to get the poor boy to stick his hand into a tank full of piranhas in order to retrieve a ring belonging to his uncle's "boss" that he had somehow managed to lose down there.
+It was something about attempting to get the poor boy to stick his hand into a tank full of piranhas to retrieve a ring belonging to his uncle's "boss" that he had somehow managed to lose down there.
 I found myself detesting this Uncle, and I resolved to claim vengeance upon him for his dishonesty.
-For a moment I thought this was the one that had done the trick, for he moaned and rolled his head toward me.
-I thought he was going to open his eyes and I eagerly anticipated the focus of his gaze.
-Instead he muttered something about speaking to God.
-At least we were making a little progress, maybe somewhere deep in that dark well inside his head he was beginning to comprehend.
+For a moment, I thought this was the one that had done the trick, for he moaned and rolled his head toward me.
+I thought he was going to open his eyes, and I eagerly anticipated the focus of his gaze.
+Instead, he muttered something about speaking to God.
+At least we were making a little progress, maybe somewhere deep in that dark well inside his head, he was beginning to comprehend.